soberwp/controller/README.md

 By default, each Controller overrides its template heirarchy depending on the specificity of the Controller (the same way WordPress templates work).

-You can inherit the data from less specific Controllers in the heirarchy by implementing the Tree.
+You can inherit the data and directives from less specific Controllers in the heirarchy by implementing the Tree.

 For example, the following `app/controllers/Single.php` example will inherit methods from `app/controllers/Singular.php`;